nixworks/public/news/2009/09/22/README.md

 ##### Mesac Damas
 ### [ American Mesac Damas is extradited from Haiti to stand trial for the murders of his six family members in Florida, USA.](/news/2009/09/22/american-mesac-damas-is-extradited-from-haiti-to-stand-trial-for-the-murders-of-his-six-family-members-in-florida-usa.md)
-_Context: USA, Florida, Haiti, Mesac Damas_
+_Context: Haiti, Florida, USA, Mesac Damas_

 ##### Racial bias
 ### [ A gang of racist youths are sent to jail for a string of attacks on foreigners in Moscow, Russia, in 2008. ](/news/2009/09/22/a-gang-of-racist-youths-are-sent-to-jail-for-a-string-of-attacks-on-foreigners-in-moscow-russia-in-2008.md)
-_Context: Russia, racial bias, Moscow_
+_Context: racial bias, Moscow, Russia_

 ##### U.S. President
 ### [ U.S. President Barack Obama calls for the resumption of the Middle East peace process in meetings with the Prime Minister of Israel Benjamin Netanyahu and the President of the Palestinian Authority Mahmoud Abbas. ](/news/2009/09/22/u-s-president-barack-obama-calls-for-the-resumption-of-the-middle-east-peace-process-in-meetings-with-the-prime-minister-of-israel-benjami.md)
-_Context: U.S. President, Middle East, Israeli Prime Minister, Palestinian Authority President, Benjamin Netanyahu, Mahmoud Abbas, Barack Obama_
+_Context: U.S. President, Palestinian Authority President, Benjamin Netanyahu, Middle East, Barack Obama, Mahmoud Abbas, Israeli Prime Minister_

 ##### Honduras
 ### [ Honduran soldiers break up protests outside the Brazilian embassy in Tegucigalpa in support of deposed President Manuel Zelaya, who is staying inside. ](/news/2009/09/22/honduran-soldiers-break-up-protests-outside-the-brazilian-embassy-in-tegucigalpa-in-support-of-deposed-president-manuel-zelaya-who-is-stay.md)